MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `AttachmentInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these 2 additional properties:

 1. `OutputFormat`: `OutputFormat = AttachmentOutputFormat.All` The AttachmentOutputFormat or an expression which evaluates to an AttachmentOutputFormat.
 Valid AttachmentOutputFormat values are:
-    1. `All`: Pass inputs in a List.
+    1. `All`: return all attachments as a List.
-    2. `First`: Pass input as a single element.
+    2. `First`: return only the first attachment.
 2. `callerPath`: Initializes a new instance of the System.Runtime.CompilerServices.CallerFilePathAttribute

 > [!IMPORTANT]